Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: POD approximation of the optimal control problem based on time derivatives

 Let us fix $T>0$ and $M>0$ and take $\Delta t=T/M$ and $t_j=j\Delta t$, $j=0,\ldots, M$.
 For $N=M+1$ we define the following space

 with

 so that

 where the factor $\tau$ in front of the temporal derivatives is a time scale and it makes the snapshots dimensionally correct.
+In the numerical experiments we take $\tau=1$.
 The correlation matrix corresponding to the snapshots is given by ${K}=((k_{i,j}))\in {\mathbb R}^{pN\times pN}$, with the entries

 and where here, and in the sequel, $(\cdot,\cdot)$ denotes the inner product in ${\Bbb R}^n$ to which the norm $||\cdot||$ is associated.
 Let us denote for simplicity